-In order to effectively participate in the democratic process as adults, students must learn to respect the rights of others and to interact with them in a civil manner.
-Therefore, students are required to speak and behave in a civil manner toward students, staff and visitors to the schools.
+To effectively participate in the democratic process as adults, students must learn to respect the rights of others and to interact with them civilly.
+Therefore, students are required to speak and behave in a civil manner toward students, staff, and visitors to the schools.

-The use of lewd, profane or vulgar language is prohibited.
-In addition, students shall not engage in behaviors such as hazing, bullying, menacing, taunting, intimidating, verbal, written or physical abuse of others, or other threatening behavior.
+The use of lewd, profane, or vulgar language is prohibited.
+In addition, students shall not engage in behaviors such as hazing, bullying, menacing, taunting, intimidating, verbal, written, or physical abuse of others, or other threatening behavior.
 This policy extends to any/all student language or behavior including, but not limited to, the use of electronic or online methods.
 Such behavior is disruptive of the educational process and interferes with the ability of other students to take advantage of the educational opportunities offered.